 Hitting the road as a new driver can be challenging if you do not know how to relate with your fellow pedestrians appropriately.
 Most new drivers end up freaking out on the road putting their lives and other pedestrians in jeopardy.
 So that is why you need to master pedestrian safety tips to avoid unnecessary accidents.

-As a new driver, you are responsible for practicing safe driving habits to keep you and fellow pedestrians safe.
+As a new driver, you are responsible for practicing safe driving habits to keep you and your fellow pedestrians safe.
 Moreover, respecting every type of pedestrian on the road is mandatory and will enable you to treat them equally.

 Getting to know the pedestrian safety tips is a massive stride towards becoming a good driver.
 You will not only become an average driver but a unique one since most drivers do not relate well with other pedestrians.